Jalan Meru LRT station

 The Jalan Meru LRT station is a light rapid transit (LRT) station that serves the suburb of Klang in Selangor, Malaysia.
 The station is an elevated rapid transit station in Kawasan 17, Klang, Selangor, Malaysia, and is one of the stations on the Shah Alam line.
 This station forms part of the Klang Valley Integrated Transit System.

+History

-The station is marked as Station No. 19 along the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-The Jalan Meru LRT station is expected to be operational in February 2024 and will have facilities such as kiosks, restrooms, elevators, taxi stand and feeder bus among others.
+This is the nineteenth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
+This LRT station will be expected to be operational in late 2025.
+It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.